Overweight: Treatment

 The usual treatments for overweight individuals is diet and physical exercise.

 Dietitians generally recommend eating several balanced meals dispersed through the day, with a combination of progressive, primarily aerobic, physical exercise.
 In fact, some research found benefits from physical activity, diet and behaviour changes on BMI in children from 12 to 17 years old.

 Considering that most of the treatment strategies are directed to change lifestyle-related behaviours of individuals (namely in dietary and physical activity), the transtheoretical model (TTM) has been used as a framework to design weight management interventions.
 A systematic review assessed the effectiveness of dietary and physical activity interventions based on the TTM in producing sustainable (one year or longer) weight loss in overweight and obese adults.
 The included studies did not allow to produce conclusive evidence about the impact of the use of this model combined with these interventions on sustainable weight loss.
 Nevertheless, very low quality scientific evidence suggests that this approach may lead to improvements in physical activity and dietary habits, namely increased in both exercise duration and frequency, and fruits and vegetables consumption, along with reduced dietary fat intake.

 Epidemiology

 The World Health Organization (WHO) estimated that nearly 2 billion adults worldwide, aged 18 years and older, were overweight in 2016.

 According to the National Health and Nutrition Examination Survey (NHANES), an estimated 71.6% of the United States' adult population aged 20 and over is considered either overweight or obese, and this percentage has increased over the last four decades.

+According to the World Obesity Federation's 2023 atlas, it predicts that 51% of the world will be overweight or obese by 2035.
+The report also found that most countries expecting to see a large increase in obesity are predominantly low or middle-income countries.